srees/PIoTDB_csv/README.md

   was included in the final iotdb_batch_import.py file.

   Database credentials in this repo are set to the defaults for IoTDB - update as needed.
+  On-site or VPN required for accessing CIRCLES data.